-- Eliminates the Certified Public Accountant Education Assistance Program. - Expands the uses of the Certified Public Accountant Education Assistance Fund, requires the Accountancy Board to contract with a private organization to use the fund for specified purposes, and requires the organization to apply to the Education Assistance Committee to receive money from the fund. - Requires the Board to ensure that, of the money disbursed from the fund in each fiscal year for approved expenditures, at least half is expended on workforce development and attraction programs. - Codifies the \$30 surcharge for Ohio permit and registration fees, allows the Board to prorate the surcharge for permits or registrations issued for less than three years, and eliminates the range of surcharge fees the Board may charge based on the number of years for which a permit or registration is issued.
+- Eliminates the Certified Public Accountant Education Assistance Program. - Expands the uses of the Certified Public Accountant Education Assistance Fund, requires the Accountancy Board to contract with a private organization to use the fund for specified purposes, and requires the organization to apply to the Educational Assistance Committee to receive money from the fund. - Requires the Board to ensure that, of the amount of money disbursed from the fund in each FY for approved expenditures, at least 1⁄2 of that amount is expended on workforce development and attraction programs. - Codifies the \$30 surcharge the Board assesses on Ohio permit and registration fees, allows the Board to prorate the surcharge for permits or registrations issued for less than three years, and eliminates the range of surcharge fees the Board may charge based on the number of years for which the permit or registration is issued.